mozilla-iam/sso-dashboard-configuration/README.md

 ```
   - application:
       ### RP Identification settings
-      # This is just a name for the RP, easier for humans when reading this file
+      # This is just a name for the RP, easier for humans when reading
+      # this file
+      #
+      # Required field.
+      # Type: str
       name: "Example RP Name"

       # This is the access provider's client_id for this RP
+      #
+      # Optional field.
+      # Type: str
       client_id: "xzc2030239xzxc"

       # This is the access provider name (OP: Open Id Connect Provider)
+      #
+      # Required field.
+      # Type: str
       op: auth0

       ### SSO Dashboard display settings
       # This is the URL that a user must visit to be logged into the RP.
-This URL would
-      # either be the URL of the login button on the site (if it has one), or the URL
+      # This URL would either be the URL of the login button on the site
-      # that a user gets redirected to when they visit a protected page while unauthenticated.
+      # (if it has one), or the URL that a user gets redirected to when
+      # they visit a protected page while unauthenticated.
+      #
+      # Required field.
+      # Type: URL
       url: "https://rp.example.net/oidc/authenticate"

       # A custom logo to be displayed for this RP on the SSO Dashboard
+      #
+      # Required field.
+      # Type: Path under images/
       logo: "example.png"

       # If true, will be displayed on the SSO Dashboard
+      #
+      # Required field.
+      # Type: bool
       display: true

       # An URL that people can bookmark on the SSO Dashboard to login directly to that RP (i.e. not the RP frontpage)
+      #
+      # Optional field.
+      # Type: list[str]
       vanity_url: ['/an-easy-to-remember-url']

       ### Security settings